 At that point, I tried my best to interject the conversation about holidays again with Mum, but it proved useless.
 Her jabbering was on full-throttle.
 I had no hope of kyboshing that blame-train.
 So, I continued to stare at the city skyline and return to my reminiscence.

 As well as fund my living situation, ultimately, having the extra cash in my pocket from my new job enabled me to travel more too.
 In the space of just two years, I’d managed to tick off a fair few places from my bucket list: including Pompeii, Amsterdam, Reykjavík and even the Caribbean island of St Lucia.
-Trying to put into words what it was like to snorkel in the waters of the Atlantic Ocean is nearly impossible.
+Trying to put into words what it was like to snorkel in the waters of the Caribbean Sea is nearly impossible.
 All I can say is, imagine that beginning scene in Finding Nemo with the school of fish, witnessing the flurry of life swimming metres below your feet in serene cobalt waters, and then add a squelchy black plastic breathing apparatus to your face that makes you realise you have no idea how to breathe without the use of your nose.
 Yes, it is that weird.
 There was only place I still hadn’t ticked off my bucket list yet: Japan.
 If there was anywhere in the world I needed to visit next, it had to be the Land of the Rising Sun.

 A few times, I’d succumbed to temptation and googled capsules to stay in, watched programmes scanning the city views from above, looked at stunning pictures of Sakura season in full-bloom, and envisaged myself staring up at the Sumidagawa fireworks from a boat, slowly sailing across the Sumida River and watching the psychedelic display of colours above me reflect in the surrounding waters.
 To me, that was the perfect dream.
 And so far, that’s how it remained.